jimmybigcommerce/wpdotenv/README.md

 # WP Dotenv

-WP Dotenv enables Wordpress instances to be completely configured using .env files and/or environment variables, by mapping the environment variables to the constants and variables required by Wordpress.
+WP Dotenv enables Wordpress instances to be completely configured using environment variables, either loaded via a .env file, or directly from the system environment.

-This is helpful for containerising Wordpress and for managing configuration values without needing to edit/maintain a wp-config.php which contains secrets.
+This is helpful for containerising Wordpress and for managing configuration values without the need to edit/maintain a `wp-config.php` file containing secrets and/or conditional logic and/or configuration values.

 ## What? / Why?